cameroncuster/cameroncuster/README.md

-I'm interested in creating things that improves the lives of my fellow humans, and I'm willing to apply myself to anything satisfying that criteria.
+I'm interested in creating things that increase the quality of my fellow humans' lives, and I'm willing to apply myself to anything satisfying that criteria.